Transform Your Career with Us - Sign-On Bonuses Available for Technologists!

 Getting Ready for Your Mammogram

 It is time….the day has come…you are now 40 and your doctor advises it is time for your first screening mammogram.
 Here are some questions that may be running through your mind: “Will it hurt?”
 “How much compression will they use?”
-“Will they find cancer?”
+“Will they find a cancer?”
 But have you ever considered the answer to this question?
 “Who will be reading my mammogram?”
 This question may prove to be the most important of all.

-The fatty tissue is dark in the image (I like to compare this to the blue part of the sky), and the glandular tissue is white in the image (think clouds in the sky).
-Unfortunately, cancer is also white on the image, sometimes making it difficult to determine if the white part of the image is normal glandular tissue (the normal clouds in the sky) or breast cancer (the abnormal cloud), particularly if the patient has a significant amount of glandular tissue (think overcast sky).
+The bread and butter of the breast radiologists workday is interpreting screening mammograms.
+Interpreting a screening mammogram can be likened to searching for an abnormal cloud in the sky.
+Breast tissue is composed of two different types of tissue: fatty tissue and glandular tissue.
+The fatty tissue is dark on the image (I like to compare this to the blue part of the sky), and glandular tissue is white on the image (think clouds in the sky).
+Unfortunately, cancer is also white on the image, sometimes making it difficult to determine if the white part of the image is normal glandular tissue (the normal clouds in the sky) or a breast cancer (the abnormal cloud), particularly if the patient has a significant amount of glandular tissue (think overcast sky).

 Your Breast Radiologist’s Experience Matters

 The more mammograms that a radiologist has interpreted, and the more frequently the radiologist is interpreting mammograms on a regular basis (daily versus once a month), the better chance the radiologist has to visually identify the abnormal white part on the image (the abnormal cloud in the sky) which may represent a new/subtle cancer.
-The whole point of obtaining yearly screening mammograms is to catch small cancer while it is still treatable, so it makes sense to have a dedicated breast radiologist on your breast health team.
+The whole point of obtaining yearly screening mammograms is to catch a small cancer while it is still treatable, so it makes sense to have a dedicated breast radiologist on your breast health team.

 Beyond interpreting screening mammograms, dedicated breast radiologists are also responsible for interpreting breast ultrasound and breast MRI studies which may be utilized to further evaluate an abnormal screening mammogram, breast pain, or a palpable finding, as well as provide an additional screening option for women who are at a higher risk of developing breast cancer.
 When an abnormality is identified on imaging, a biopsy is often recommended.